alexhernandezgarcia/alexhernandezgarcia.github.io/slides/mlforscience-udem-feb24.md

 --

-.conclusion[This terminology is reminiscent of reinforcement learning.]
+.conclusion[This terminology is reminiscent of reinforcement learning, which was a major source of inspiration.]

 ---

 ## An intuitive toy example

-Task: find arrangements of Tetris pieces on the board that minimise the empty space.
+Task: sample all or multiple arrangements of Tetris pieces on the board that minimise the empty space.

 .left-column[
 .center[![:scale 20%](../assets/images/slides/tetris/board_empty.png)]